 Although the HPV vaccine protects against the most common causes of genital warts and cancer, it does not protect against all HPV types.
 If you are sexually active, using a condom or dental dam every time you have vaginal, anal, or oral sex can help reduce the risk of HPV infection.
 Look for condoms and dental dams made of latex or polyurethane.

 Anus: The opening of the digestive tract through which bowel movements leave the body.

 Cells: The smallest units of a structure in the body.
 Cells are the building blocks for all parts of the body.

 Cervix: The lower, narrow end of the uterus at the top of the vagina.

-Penis: An external male sex organ.
+Penis: The male sex organ.

-Sexual Intercourse: The act of the penis of the male entering the vagina of the female (also called “having sex” or “making love”).
+Sexual Intercourse: The act of the penis of the male entering the vagina of the female.
+Also called “having sex” or “making love.”

-Vagina: A tube-like structure surrounded by muscles leading from the uterus to the outside of the body.
+Vagina: A tube-like structure surrounded by muscles.
+The vagina leads from the uterus to the outside of the body.